LucasBiazi/Mobile_Calendar_HTML_CSS_JS/README.md

 -----------------------------------------------------------------------------------------------------------------------------
-# Mobile_Calendar, current version: 0.2.0.3
+# Mobile_Calendar, current version: 0.2.1.3
 -----------------------------------------------------------------------------------------------------------------------------
 **Goal:**
 This is project is meant to be a calendar for mobile and desktop devices.
 It is, and will always be an open source project.
 Suggestions are always welcome.

 **Currently:**
 The project shows the days of the month.
-It only works in mobile resolutions (not responsive).
+Well displayed in most mobile + small/medium monitors.
+Tablets may face issues.

 **Working at the moment:**
 Script performance;